youlgrave-ypres/youlgrave-ypres.github.io/pages/92 1st-dedication.md

 title: 1st Dedication
 ---

-Around 80 people turned up f0r the dedication in Youlgrave Church on the Sunday before it was dismantled ready to be transported over to Ypres.
-This is probably the last time it will be seen as a whole in Youlgrave.
+Around 80 people attended the inaugural dedication in Youlgrave Church on the Sunday before it was dismantled ready to be transported over to Ypres.
+This may be the last time it will ever be seen as a whole in Youlgrave.

 ![](/assets/images/1st-dedication/007 1.jpg)
 ![](/assets/images/1st-dedication/007 1.jpg)